 Headaches are a common occurrence following a concussion.
 For some, a headache occurs immediately following the injury.
-For others, headaches can be an indicator of post-concussion syndrome and continue on for weeks or months after the initial injury.
+Other experience headaches that are indicators of post-concussion syndrome.
+They can continue on for weeks or months after the initial injury.

 For NY Yankees outfielder Jacob Ellsbury, headaches that are still occurring following a May 24th concussion have resulted in his being pulled from the starting lineup according to ESPN.
 This protocol is part of an ongoing effort by sports teams to protect players who have suffered head injuries.

 Why do injuries to the head and neck commonly lead to headaches?
 Is there any way to reduce the aftereffects of such an injury?